myou-engine/myou-log/README.md

 If you ansered yes, MyouLog, _the work logger for the absent-minded_, is for you.

 ## Questions window
 __MyouLog will ask you__ every 5 minutes (configurable) if you are working and what are you working on.
-But don't worry, the questions are __designed to avoid distractactions__ and answering will usually take less than a second, with just a click or a keypress.
+But don't worry, the questions and the UI are __designed to avoid distractactions__ and answering will usually take less than a second, with just a click or a keypress.
 After not answering for 5 minutes (configurable), it will assume you were distracted during that time.

 ![myou-log question window](http://pixelements.net/myou/myou-log/screenshots/myou_log_05.png)
 ![myou-log question window](http://pixelements.net/myou/myou-log/screenshots/myou_log_02.png)